-The Pacific Oaks College Bachelors in Social Work Program (BSW) will draw on its unique context as an institution grounded in its social justice heritage with access to urban, rural, and international practice opportunities, with a purpose to prepare entry-level social work generalists who are capable of culturally appropriate practice across diverse populations.
-The purpose of such preparation to educate and train social work generalist professionals who will promote social justice and who can ethically integrate the holistic competencies and dimensions as established by Council on Social Work Education (CSWE) in a beginning level social work practice.
+The Pacific Oaks College Bachelor of Social Work Program (BSW) will draw upon its unique context as an institution grounded in its social justice heritage with access to urban, rural, and international practice opportunities, with a purpose to prepare entry-level social work generalists who are capable of providing culturally appropriate practices across diverse populations.
+The purpose of such preparation to educate and train social work generalist professionals who will effectively promote social justice and who can ethically integrate the holistic competencies and dimensions as established by Council on Social Work Education (CSWE) in a beginning level social work practice.
 This foundation will foster the growth of practice wisdom and scientific inquiry with an overarching purpose of enhancing the quality of life in their diverse communities, as culturally intelligent agents of change.
-The BSW program will seek to promote well-being, empower and invigorate communities and support a sense of community and family centric models of service and learning.
-As a strength-based program, it aims to enhance protective factors and prevent the development of problems in communities, groups and families.
-Grounded in social justice and equity frameworks, individuals will learn how to advocate for change in traditionally underserved communities.
-As with most of our other bachelor degree programs, the field education program will be an integral part of this social work degree, as field placements within the professional curriculum provide students multiple opportunities to develop and apply professional skills which can lead to mastery of professional competencies.
+The BSW program will seek to promote well-being, empower and invigorate communities, while supporting a community and family centric models of service and learning.
+As a strengths-based program, it aims to enhance protective factors designed to support recovery and resilience in individuals, families, groups, communities and organizations.
+Grounded in social justice and equity frameworks, students will learn how to engage effectively as they advocate for change in traditionally underserved communities.
+As with most of our other bachelor's degree programs, Field Education is an integral part of the BSW degree program.
+Field placements within the professional curriculum provide students multiple opportunities to develop and apply social work knowledge and skills, which lead directly to the mastery of professional competencies.

-This will be a 120-credit degree program.
-It will include 46 credits of general education courses, 35 credits of lower and upper division general electives and 39 credits of upper division Social Work major core course.
+This is a 120-credit degree program.
+It will include 46 credits of general education courses, 35 credits of lower and upper division general electives and 39 credits of upper division Social Work major core courses.

-This program will be housed in Pacific Oaks College's School of Cultural & Family Psychology, alongside our 20+ year old CA Board of Behavioral Sciences accredited Master of Arts in Marriage Family Therapy programs, the Master of Arts in Cultural & Family Studies, and the Bachelor of Arts in Community Psychology program.
+The BSW program is housed in Pacific Oaks College's School of Cultural & Family Psychology, alongside our 20+ year old CA Board of Behavioral Sciences accredited Master of Arts in Marriage Family Therapy programs, the Master of Arts in Cultural & Family Studies, and the Bachelor of Arts in Community Psychology program.
 See CSWE Accreditation Statement below.